Educational Psychology – Meaning, Nature, Importance, Scope and MCQs | Educational Psychology Notes

 Is educational psychologist a good career?

-Careers as educational psychologists are determined by a person’s skills, interests, and experience.
 Education psychologists can provide students with academic support and guidance during school-related tasks, which is why some people view them as a good career choice.

 Can a teacher become an educational psychologist?